 These expiration policies may be different for some Specializations.
 Check your Specialization's information page and your payment confirmation email for any exceptions.

-When you subscribe to a Coursera Specialization, you'll be charged every month or every year, depending on your subscription plan, until you earn a Specialization Certificate by completing all the courses in that Specialization, or cancel your subscription.
+When you subscribe to a Coursera Specialization, you'll be charged every month until you earn a Specialization Certificate by completing all the courses in that Specialization, or cancel your subscription.

 Subscribing to a single course